Gas Leaf Blower Ban in US States and Cities

 • Michigan City: The city is banning gas-powered leaf blowers to reduce noise and environmental impact, aligning with other regional efforts.

-• Sterling Heights: City council discussion lowering lawn mowing and impact of blowers.
+• Sterling Heights: City council discussed lowering lawn mowing and the impact of blowers.

 Minnesota

-Minnesota has not forced a statewide ban, but cities like Minneapolis and Saint Paul are discussing the regulation of gas-powered leaf blowers.
-Other cities like Duluth, Bloomington, and others are also considering similar measures.
+Minnesota has not forced a statewide ban, but cities like Minneapolis and Saint Paul are discussing regulating gas-powered leaf blowers.
+Other cities, such as Duluth and Bloomington, are also considering similar measures.

 Cities: Minneapolis, Saint Paul, Duluth, Bloomington, Brooklyn Park, Plymouth, Woodbury, Maple Grove, St. Paul, Burnsville, Blaine, Lakeville, Minnetonka, Apple Valley, Edina, St. Cloud, Eden Prairie, Coon Rapids, Burnsville, Louis Park.

 Bill HF1715 requires all garden equipment to be electric.
-It is a proposed ban but not yet passed.
+It is a proposed ban that has not yet been passed.

 Mississippi